qlofly/mensarius/DEV.md

 Because the interface is not really minimalistic, the best way to build it is not the "one-line" approach, like in cat or grep, but a full interactive interface, that you can enter, do some stuff in it and then exit, like htop and vim.
 This interface should be fast, simple and easy to use, because simplicity and usability are the key components.

+### Utilities
+A module, that contains all the pieces of code, that are being called from time to time and can be shortened in simple functions.

 ### Tech stack
 For better and easier start, Python3 is the main technology we will be using.
 Remember, that you are not alone, code should be slick and beautiful.